gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ReadMe update with UI screenshot and video

 ## Installation  (Experimenta.
 Not yet complete; will do Pypi and conda install)
-First, I suggest you create and activate a new environment using `conda` or `virtenv`.
+First, I suggest you create and activate a new virtual environment using `conda` or `virtenv`.
 Then follow steps ⬇️
 1. Clone the repository:
     ```bash
     https://github.com/gongouveia/Syntehtic-Speech-Dataset-Generator.git